skellis46/finger-pointing-moon/case-for-support.md

 - project blog - fortnightly post with updates, speculations, key ideas, quotes, insights, emerging understandings
 - github site for all text materials: radically transparent and OA
 - symposium: using Radhoc’s Unpanel or another Unconference idea)[^1]
-- open access desktop documentary exploring practice-research epistemic principles and values (connected to all four research problems and all methods)
+- open access desktop documentary exploring practice-research epistemic principles and values (connected to all three research problems and all methods)
 - develop and publish a set of epistemic principles for body-based practice-research
 - develop and publish a set of epistemic values for body-based practice-research
 - journal article exploring these findings (values and principles)
+- project website

 + Outputs and Dissemination (what you will do with the knowledge) for your audience:
     * To Beneficiaries – who are they